Sequoyah: Use in official documents and print

-In 1828, the Cherokee Phoenix, religious pamphlets, educational materials, and legal documents were all made using the syllabary.
-The Cherokee Phoenix was the first bilingual newspaper in North America because it had both English and Cherokee languages.
-This newspaper helped keep unity in a dispersed Cherokee Nation by allowing them to have their own network of communication and information.
+In 1828, religious pamphlets, educational materials, and legal documents were all made using the syllabary.
+A newspaper was founded, the Cherokee Phoenix, the first bilingual newspaper in North America.
+This newspaper helped maintain unity within the dispersed Cherokee Nation by providing them with their own network for communication and information sharing.

 The syllabary was used for over 100 years to make newspapers, books, religious texts, and almanacs (calendars).

-When the Cherokee Nation purchased their first printing press, some of Sequoyah’s handwritten symbols needed to be modified.
-To make the symbols more clear, they were replaced by adaptations from the Roman alphabet, and used in the Syllabary from that point on.
+When the Cherokee Nation purchased their first printing press, some of Sequoyah's handwritten symbols needed to be modified.
+To make the symbols clearer, they were replaced by adaptations from the Roman alphabet and used in the syllabary from that point on.

 Life in Indian Territory

-After the Nation accepted his syllabary in 1825, Sequoyah traveled to the Cherokee lands in the Arkansas Territory.
-There he set up a blacksmith shop and a salt works.
-He continued to teach the syllabary to anyone who wished.
+After the Nation officially adopted his syllabary in 1825, Sequoyah traveled to Cherokee lands in the Arkansas Territory, where he established a blacksmith shop and a salt works.
+He also continued to teach the syllabary to anyone eager to learn.

-In 1828, Sequoyah journeyed to Washington, D.C., as part of a delegation to negotiate a treaty for land in the planned Indian Territory.
-While in Washington, D.C., he sat for a formal portrait painted by Charles Bird King (see image at the top of this article).
-He holds a copy of the syllabary in his left hand and is smoking a long-stemmed pipe.
-During his trip, he met representatives of other Native American tribes.
-Inspired by these meetings, he decided to create a syllabary for universal use among Native American tribes.
-Sequoyah began to journey into areas of present-day Arizona and New Mexico, to meet with tribes there.
+In 1828, Sequoyah traveled to Washington, D.C., as part of a delegation negotiating a treaty for land in the planned Indian Territory.
+While there, he sat for a formal portrait painted by Charles Bird King (see image at the top of this article), in which he holds a copy of the syllabary in his left hand and smokes a long-stemmed pipe.
+During his visit, Sequoyah also met with representatives from other Native American tribes.
+Inspired by these encounters, he resolved to create a universal syllabary that could be used across different tribes.
+Pursuing this vision, he journeyed into areas of present-day Arizona and New Mexico to meet with western tribes.

 In 1829, Sequoyah moved to a location on Big Skin Bayou, where he built Sequoyah's Cabin that became his home for the rest of his life.
 It was declared a National Historic Landmark in 1965.
 (The present-day city of Sallisaw, Oklahoma, developed near here.)
 The house was operated by the Oklahoma Historical Society until it was purchased by the Cherokee Nation on 9 November 2016.

-In 1839, when the Cherokee were bitterly divided over the issue of removal to Indian Territory, Sequoyah joined with Jesse Bushyhead to try to reunite the Cherokee Nation.
-Sequoyah, representing the Western Cherokee, and Bushyhead representing the Eastern Cherokee, made a joint plea at a tribal council meeting at Takatoka on 20 June 1839.
-They succeeded in getting a voice vote to hold a new council of all Cherokee to resolve the reunification issues.
-This is when the Act of Union and a new Cherokee Constitution was created.
+In 1839, as the Cherokee Nation remained bitterly divided over the issue of removal to Indian Territory, Sequoyah joined forces with Jesse Bushyhead in an effort to reunify the Nation.
+Representing the Western Cherokee, Sequoyah, and representing the Eastern Cherokee, Bushyhead made a joint appeal at a tribal council meeting in Takatoka on June 20, 1839.
+Their efforts succeeded, with the council approving by voice vote the call for a new national meeting to address reunification.
+This gathering ultimately led to the creation of the Act of Union and the drafting of a new Cherokee Constitution.